-The 2U wide complete VC-ADSR module
+The suggested panel design for the 2U wide complete VC-ADSR module

 This is a dual purpose module in a 2U width panel.
 Not only does it feature a four stage envelope looping generator with full voltage control, but it also has a high quality VCA onboard.